njit-prof-bill/njit-prof-bill-cs490-project-fall-2025/Sprint1PRD.md

 6. **Frontend Verification**: Feature demonstrable through the user interface
 7. **Performance**: No significant performance degradation introduced
 8. **Security**: Security considerations addressed (input validation, authentication, etc.)

-## Sprint Success Criteria

-Sprint 1 is successful when:
-- All 36 use cases are completed according to Definition of Done
-- User can register, login, and create a basic profile
-- Document upload functionality is working
-- Brand identity is consistently applied
-- Database and API foundation is solid
-- Unit test coverage exceeds 90%
-- No critical bugs in core authentication flow
-- Application is ready for Sprint 2 feature development